-In the opinions of Foley & Lardner LLP and of Burke, Burns & Pinelli, Ltd., Bond Counsel, if there is continuing compliance with applicable requirements of the Internal Revenue Code of 1986, as amended (the "Code"), interest on the 2005 Series B Bonds (non-AMT) is excludable from gross income of their owners for federal income tax purposes and is not a specific preference item for purposes of the federal alternative minimum tax.
-Under the Illinois Housing Development Act (the "Act"), in its present form, interest on the 2005 Series B Bonds is exempt from Illinois income taxes.
-See "TAX MATTERS" for a fuller discussion of tax considerations and Appendix D for the proposed form of Bond Counsel opinion.
+In the opinions of Foley & Lardner LLP and of Burke, Burns & Pinelli, Ltd., Bond Counsel, if there is continuing compliance with applicable requirements of the Internal Revenue Code of 1986, as amended (the "Code"), (A) interest on the 2005 Subseries C-1 Bonds (non-AMT) is excludable from gross income of their owners for federal income tax purposes and is not a specific preference item for purposes of the federal alternative minimum tax, and (B) interest on the 2005 Subseries C-2 Bonds (AMT) is excludable from gross income of their owners for federal income tax purposes, but is a specific preference item for purposes of the federal alternative minimum tax.
+Under the Illinois Housing Development Act (the "Act"), in its present form, interest on the Offered Bonds is exempt from Illinois income taxes.
+See "TAX MATTERS" for a fuller discussion of tax considerations and Appendix E for the proposed form of Bond Counsel opinions.